firesidefiction/firesidefiction.github.io/about.md

 - Depictions of rape or sexual assault.
 - Depictions of child molestation or brutalization of children.
 - ***Any*** sexual depictions of children.
 Yes, anyone under 18 is a child.
 (Seriously what is wrong with you?)
-- Depictions of brutalization of women, people of color, LGBTQIA people, people with disabilities, or any other marginalized people for reasons of hate.
+- Depictions of brutalization of women, people of color, <abbr title="L.  G. B.  T. Q. I.  A.">LGBTQIA</abbr>  people, people with disabilities, or any other marginalized people for reasons of hate.
 - Depictions of graphic torture.
 - Depictions of animal abuse.
 - Plagiarism.